beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 }
 ```

-Hey, so we have here a variable that is a pointer itself, and it can
+Hey, so we have here a variable that is a pointer type, and it can point
-point to other `int`s.
+to other `int`s.
 That it, is can hold the address of other `int`s.
+We
-We know it points to `int`s, since it's of type `int*` (read
+know it points to `int`s, since it's of type `int*` (read
 "int-pointer").

 When you do an assignment into a pointer variable, the type of the right